 - Vegetarian options

-- La Bobadilla is wrapped in 350 hectares of private farm land; all of which is yours to roam, be it on foot (hiking maps and picnics can be provided), on horseback (the hotel has its own stables), or on mountain bikes (5-25km trails available).
+- La Bobadilla is wrapped in 350 hectares of private farm land; all of which is yours to roam, be it on foot (hiking maps and picnics can be provided), or on mountain bikes (5-25km trails available).
 A rich migratory bird life passes through, so bring your binoculars and a field guide

 - The beguiling cities of Cordoba and Granada are both about an hour’s drive and utterly unmissable - full of dazzling Moorish architecture and ancient culture

 - The hotel can arrange Helicopter tours, light aircraft jaunts and hot-air ballooning (as far as the Alhambra, if you want); they can also book tee times at Antequera's golf course (35km)

-- A schedule of free on-site activities including martial arts (Qi Gon, Tai Chi), tasting sessions (olive, olive oil, wine) and walking tours are available 5 days a week
+- Tasting sessions (olive, olive oil, wine) and walking tours are available 5 days a week

-- The manicured lawns and gardens have a huge lagoon-style pool (1,500 sq.m.) with a high-flying central fountain (open May-Sept only).
+- The manicured lawns and gardens have a huge lagoon-style pool (1,500 sq.m.) (open May-September only).
 The area is sprinkled with palm trees, parasols and loungers; a higher terrace holds Balinese beds

 - There's an opulent spa complex with indoor heated swimming-pool, thermic loungers, sauna, Turkish steam bath, hydro-massage tubs, gym and solarium, massages and beauty treatments